astitvashaw/astitvashaw/README.md

 ## Hi there 👋
+- Currently learning Rust and Kotlin
+- Experienced with Java
+- Currently working on mobile app development

 <!--
 **astitvashaw/astitvashaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.